Death vs Taxes

 “So, how is dying in any way a tax advantage to a human?”
 The Grim Reaper had never paid much heed to taxes.
 He was aware of the saying, Death and Taxes, but he hadn’t known that it meant him, specifically.
 Now that he thought about it, it seemed so odd, conjoining a recurring event with a once in a lifetime encounter.

-“Let’s talk about,” Healey read the top case file as he pulled it down, “Mabel Huffinper.
+“Let’s talk about,” Healey pulled down the top case file, “Mabel Huffinper.
 Do you know that name?”

 “I don’t remember names, per se.”
 Healey opened the file and showed the Grim Reaper a picture.
 The shake turned to a nod.
 It had been a nice private care room in a very large mansion.